MicahIndigo/escape-dungeon-js-game/README.md

 ## About

 Escape Dungeon is a multi-puzzle text-based browser game.
-It is based on the escape room games, where players will have to complete different puzzles to escape the dungeon.
+It is based on the escape room concept, where players must complete different puzzles to escape the dungeon.
+The game combines story-driven choices with classic puzzles for a fun and challenging experience.

 ## Rationale

-I wanted to put a spin on your typical everyday games by including the escape room theme.
-I believe players will enjoy the added story elements as it gives the games an incentive while keeping the experience refreshing.
-This is also a project I can continuosly update whether it be more levels or more games.
+The aim of this project was to create a unique spin on traditional browser games by incorporating an escape room theme.
+Adding story elements provides context and motivation for completing puzzles, keeping the experience engaging and fresh.
+This project is designed to be easily extended with new levels and puzzles over time.